puiutucutu/pareto.js/README.md

 # pareto.js

+A lightweight truly functional utility library that follows the 80/20 principle.

+### Why

 We all love *underscore* and *lodash*, but most of the times they add too much code that we don't use.

-Pareto is a light-weight utility library that follows the 80/20 principle.

-It only have what you really need.
+It only has what you really need.

 [![build status](https://img.shields.io/travis/concretesolutions/pareto.js/master.svg?style=flat-square)](https://travis-ci.org/concretesolutions/pareto.js)
 [![npm version](https://img.shields.io/npm/v/paretojs.svg?style=flat-square)](https://www.npmjs.com/package/paretojs)